Open-Attestation/documentation-website/website/docs/developer-section/quickstart/create-verifiable-document-issuer.md

 ```

-In this component, we are breaking down the steps and presenting it as a wizard.
-Namely:
+3. In this component, break down the following steps and present the scenario in a wizard:

-1. Connect the MetaMask Extension.
+  a.
+Connect the MetaMask extension.

-   - We connect to MetaMask to get signer and networkId on click of the `Connect` button.
+    * Connect to MetaMask to get `signer` and `networkId` by clicking **Connect**.

-2. Deploy Document Store.
+  b.
+Deploy the document store.
-   - We deploy the Document Store on click of the `Deploy` button.
+    * Deploy the document store by clicking **Deploy**.

-3. Domain Name Configuration.
+  c.
+Configure the domain name.

-   - A verifiable document requires a DNS as proof of identity, which is checked during the verification phase.
+    * A verifiable document requires a DNS as the proof of identity, which is checked during the verification phase.

-   - However, as configuring one's own DNS might be challenging, we can give the user instructions to get a temporary DNS from the Open Attestation CLI.
+    * However, as configuring the DNS might be challenging, you can give the user instructions to get a temporary DNS from the Open Attestation CLI.

-   - `documentStoreAddress` is set within the application state on click of the `Confirm` button.
+    * Set `documentStoreAddress` within the application state by clicking **Confirm**.

-4. Edit Document Form.
+  d.
+Edit the document form.

-   - We would need to provide an interface for our users to change the values of the documents that they want to issue.
+    * You need to provide an interface for the users to change the values of the documents that they want to issue.

-   - For the sake of brevity, this tutorial only includes a few fields in the form.
-Feel free to extend on this tutorial and complete the form to match the schema of the _SIMPLE_COO_ template, which is an example of Certificate of Origin (COO).
+    * To keep it simple, this tutorial only includes a few fields in the form.
+You can extend it based on this tutorial and complete the form to match the schema of the _SIMPLE_COO_ template, which is an example of the Certificate of Origin (COO).

-   - `wrapDocument` and `issueDocument` is called on click of the `Submit` button.
-Thereafter, `wrappedDocument` is set within the application state at this point.
+    * Call `wrapDocument` and `issueDocument` by clicking **Submit**.
+Thereafter, it will set `wrappedDocument` within the application state.

-     - The `$template` field specifies the template to be used to render the verifiable document.
+    * The `$template` field specifies the template to be used to render the verifiable document.
 You can learn how to create your own document renderer [here](docs/developer-section/quickstart/create-custom-renderer).

-     - The `issuers` field specifies the identity proof and document store address of the issuers.
+    * The `issuers` field specifies the identity proof and document store address of the issuers.

-     - Wrapping a document enables the non-tampering feature of the verifiable document.
+    * Wrapping a document prevents the verifiable document from being tampered.

-     - Once the document has been issued, it can be verified.
+    * Once the document has been issued, the user can verify the document.

-5. Download & Verify.
+  e.
+Download and verify.

-   - After successful issuing of the document, we allow the user to download the `wrappedDocument` to be submitted for verification.
+    * After successfully issuing the document, you can let the user download the `wrappedDocument` to be submitted for verification.

-     1. `Download` allows the user to download the `wrappedDocument` and save it on their machine.
+    * `Download` allows the user to download the `wrappedDocument` and save it on their devices.

-     2. `Verify` links to the verification site where the user can upload and verify the issued `wrappedDocument`.
+    * `Verify` links to the verification site where the user can upload and verify the issued `wrappedDocument`.

-     3. `Create Another` restarts the issuing process and allows the user to create and issue another `wrappedDocument`.
+    * `Create Another` restarts the issuing process and lets the user create and issue another `wrappedDocument`.

-Congrats!
-You've created your very own Verifiable Document Issuer!
+You have created your own verifiable document issuer successfully.

-## Github Code
+## Github code

 You can clone the complete repository for the demo [here](https://github.com/Open-Attestation/demo-verifiable-document-issuer).